 Next phases as described in Section V, were implemented in C# using the Encog .NET package.
 Data was saved on a server database.
-The application was designed as a client/server 3-Tier architecture application:
+The application was designed as a client/server application.
+An illustrative screenshot of the training phase is presented in Fig. 5.